Tax Paradises in Europe: Where to Relocate for a Better Tax Environment

 Portugal

 Portugal has become an increasingly popular tax haven in recent years, thanks to its favorable tax environment and high quality of life.
-The country has a maximum income tax rate of 48%, but there are several tax incentives available to residents, including a non-habitual resident scheme that allows individuals to pay no taxes on foreign income for their first 10 years in Portugal.
-Portugal also offers a low corporate tax rate of 21%, no taxes on dividends, and a favorable tax treatment for high-net-worth individuals.
+The country has a maximum income tax rate of 48%, but there are several tax incentives available to new residents, including its non-habitual resident scheme that allows individuals to pay no taxes on foreign income for their first 10 years in Portugal.
+Portugal also offers a low corporate tax rate of 21%, no taxes on dividends, clearly a favorable tax treatment for business owners and high-net-worth individuals.
 In addition, Portugal has a mild climate, beautiful scenery, and a relaxed way of life, making it an attractive destination for retirees and digital nomads.

-Moreover, Portugal has the Golden Visa program which offers residency permits to non-European Union citizens who invest in Portugal.
-This opportunity shall expire soon, read how to apply for the Portuguese Golden Visa scheme.
+Moreover, Portugal offers a Golden Visa program which provides a permanent resident permit to non-European Union citizens who invest in Portugal, without the need to take up full-time residency in Portugal.
+The Portuguese Golden Visa Program offers highly attractive investment opportunities with returns of more than 10% p.a., read how to apply for the Portuguese Golden Visa scheme.

 Monaco